starschema/tableau-web-table-connector/README.md

 A mini framework for writing Tableau Web Data Connector.

+An online demo you can use is [available on the StarSchema CDN][demo]

 ## Using the connector in Tableau

 NOTE: You'll need Tableau 9.0 with the Web Data Connector licensed.